roopa-ramanujam/ESP32-web-api-example/README.md

 <img width="1564" height="128" alt="image" src="https://github.com/user-attachments/assets/f098db12-0fa5-4306-99f7-0182cfcb7d9f" />

 Try resetting the ESP32 or adding code to print out the WiFi connection status before attempting to send the HTTP GET request (you can ask ChatGPT for help with this).

+The Berkeley-IoT network connection can be weak/unreliable at times.
+If you've tried the above steps and you're still getting the -1 error, wait ~30 minutes and then reset the ESP32 and try again.

 ## Serial Monitor shows “Failed to parse JSON”
 -This means the weather API response didn’t match the expected format.